Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 ## More information

-To learn more about creating knowledge stores with Azure Cognitive Search, see the [Azure Cognitive Search documentation](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro).
+To learn more about creating knowledge stores with Azure Cognitive Search, see the [Azure AI Search documentation](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro).